-Chicken & Vegetable Yakitori
+Chicken and Vegetable Yakitori

 Yakitori is traditional Japanese street food.
 These tasty grilled skewers usually require soy and wheat/gluten for their flavorful marinade, but this allergy-friendly version is made with coconut amino acids (found in many natural food grocery markets) instead for a savory, sweet and tangy sauce.